 Yes!
 They recommend contacting your home and host exchange advisor as soon as possible so that arrangements can be made in advance for you.
 They welcome students with both visible and non-visible disabilities (from physical accessibility issues, to counselling needs, to those with chronic illnesses) and will do all they can to address any accessibility concerns.
 The Counseling centre has a list of useful information, contact information, and tips to help you facilitate an enjoyable experience at LMU.
 LMU also offers a number of great social groups aimed at peer support and connection for those with disabilities.

-For information on accessibility of campuses across Europe, ESN has created "MappEd!" which allows you to check the accessibility of universities and cities across Europe.
+For information on accessibility and support services of campuses across Europe, please check out Inclusive Mobility.
 For city-specific services and places in Europe, the Jaccede interactive platform (website and/or smartphone app - both Android and iOS) also provides a searchable user-built database to identify important accessibility information of public places and locations.

 LMU's Studentenwerk offers counselling and therapy services free of charge for students, and also can assist with any problems you may be facing with your studies or private life.